Joint Health &

 When it comes to health and safety, everyone in the workplace has a distinct responsibilities.
 Whether you're an owner, employer, supervisor, or a worker, you have a role to play in keeping the workplace safe.
 As a worker, you have rights to a safe and healthy workplace, which includes the right to refuse unsafe work.

 Role of Joint Health & Safety Committee

 The Joint Committee is made up workers and representatives of the employer that work together to help safety and a healthy work environment.
-While the major part of the responsabilities are apart of the employer it is also the the responsability of the committee to identify problems around health and safety in the work place and therefore to recommend any solutions to the employer.
+While the major part of the responsibilities are apart of the employer it is also the the responsibility of the committee to identify problems around health and safety in the work place and therefore to recommend any solutions to the employer.

-As a committee, your role in the workplace includes the following:
+As a committee, their role in the workplace includes the following:

 - Promoting workplace health and safety

 - Consulting with workers and employers about worker health and safety

 - Making recommendations to improve occupational health and safety, the occupational environment, and the effectiveness of occupational health and safety programs and policies